russell-archer/StoreHelper/README.md

 We've defined our products in the StoreKit configuration file, so it seems obvious that we should use that as the repository for our IAP data.
 Retrieving config data at runtime isn't difficult
 (it's `JSON`).
 However, the StoreKit configuration file is intended for use *when testing* and it's not a good idea to use it for production too.
 It would be all too easy to allow "test products" to make it into the release build!

-`StoreHelper` defines a list of product identifiers in a property list named `Products.plist`.
-It's saved in the `Shared/StoreHelper/Configuration` folder:
+Your project should include a list of product identifiers in a property list named `Products.plist`.
+Save it in the `Shared/Configuration` folder and make sure to include it in the **Target Membership** for both targets:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>